Quantum superfield supersymmetry: Conclusions

 1. {\bf Studying of theories with extended supersymmetry}.
 It is known that theories with extended supersymmetry possess better renormalization properties, f.e. as $N=1$ super-Yang-Mills theory is renormalizable, the $N=4$ super-Yang-Mills theory is finite.
 The most important examples of theories with extended supersymmetry are $N=2$ and $N=4$ super-Yang-Mills theories.
 During last years numerous results in studying of these theories were obtained (see f.e. \cite{BKT,bug1,bug2} and references therein).

 It is natural to expect that the most adequate method for consideration of such theories must possess manifest $N=2$ supersymmetry.
-Such a method is a harmonic superspace approach developed in \cite{GIKOS1},\cite{GIKOS2}.
+Such a method is a harmonic superspace approach developed in \cite{GIKOS1,GIKOS2}.
 This method is based on consideration of superfields being the functions of bosonic space-time coordinates $x^a$, two sets of Grassmann coordinates $\theta^{i\a},\bar{\theta}^{i\ad}$ with $i=1,2$ and spherical harmonics $u^{\pm i}$.
 Introducing of analytic superfield \cite{GIKOS1} allows to develop formulation in terms of unconstrained $N=2$ superfield and to avoid arising of component fields with higher spins.
 The formulations of $N=2$ and $N=4$ super-Yang-Mills theories in harmonic superspace is given in \cite{GIKOS1,GIKOS2}, background field method for these theories is developed in \cite{bbiko,bbko,bko}, and examples of quantum calculations are given in \cite{bug1,bug2,bs,km,kt}.
 The most important results presented in these papers are calculation of holomorphic action of $N=2$ matter hypermultiplets in external $N=2$ gauge superfield, calculation of one-loop nonholomorphic effective potential in $N=4$ super-Yang-Mills theory and proof of its absence in higher loops, calculation of one-loop effective action for $N=4$ super-Yang-Mills theory for constant strength tensor $F_{ab}$, calculation of superconformal anomaly of $N=2$ matter interacting with $N=2$ supergravity.
-During last years other important results achieved in these investigations were calculation of contributions depending on derivatives of $N=2$ super-Yang-Mills strength ${\cal W}$ \cite{bpt,k1}, calculation of contributions depending on background matter hypermultiplet fields \cite{bip}, and development of quantum approach for $N=3$ super-Yang-Mills theory \cite{bsiz} (the manifestly $N=3$ supersymmetric approach based on the harmonic superspace technique for the $N=3$ supersymmetric theory was given in paper \cite{Del}).
+During last years other important results achieved in these investigations were calculation of contributions depending on derivatives of $N=2$ super-Yang-Mills strength ${\cal W}$ \cite{bpt,k1}, calculation of contributions depending on background matter hypermultiplet fields \cite{bip}, and development of quantum approach for $N=3$ super-Yang-Mills theory \cite{bsiz} (the manifestly $N=3$ supersymmetric approach based on the harmonic superspace technique for the $N=3$ supersymmetric theory was introduced in the paper \cite{Delduc}).
+Also, it is necessary to mention the intensive studies of the three-dimensional extended supersymmetric theories, especially $N=6$ and $N=8$ Chern-Simons theories (see f.e. \cite{Aharony}), where also the harmonic superspace approach has been successfully developed and applied (see f.e. \cite{Buchd3}).